 - Seafood, especially shellfish like shrimp, lobster, mussels, anchovies, and sardines

 - High-fructose products like soda and some juices, cereal, ice cream, candy, and fast food

-Meats like fish, chicken, and red meat are fine in moderation (around 4 to 6 ounces per day), and the same holds true for low-fat or nonfat dairy and things like tofu, eggs, and peanut butter.
+- Meats like fish, chicken, and red meat are fine in moderation (around 4 to 6 ounces per day).

 While a healthy diet can help control how much uric acid is in your system, you may still need medicine to prevent future attacks.
 Talk with your doctor about all your treatment options.